Craig Greene won’t seek reelection to Louisiana Public Service Commission

 Greene won a special election in 2017 to fill an unexpired term on the Public Service Commission and was re-elected for a full term in 2018.

+— The Louisiana Illuminator is an independent, nonprofit, nonpartisan news organization driven by its mission to cast light on how decisions are made in Baton Rouge and how they affect the lives of everyday Louisianians, particularly those who are poor or otherwise marginalized.

-The post Craig Greene won’t seek reelection to Louisiana Public Service Commission appeared first on Louisiana Illuminator.
+This article originally appeared on Gonzales Weekly Citizen: Greene won’t seek reelection to Louisiana Public Service Commission